mneiferbag/robot-ftp-db/doc/article.md

 - Processing service
 - Database service

 These services might be implemented as separate server machines, VMs or containerized services.
 To test and monitor the process, we would need a fourth service.
-A Robot Framework test case will be created to implement the monitor.
+In this article, a Robot Framework test case will be created to implement the monitor.

 ## The Test Case